Rational Proofs with Multiple Provers: Introduction

-\paragraph{Distribution of Payments.} In classical MIP protocols, the provers work collaboratively to convince the verifier of the truth of a proposition and their goal is to maximize the verifier's acceptance probability.
-Similarly, the rational provers in MRIP work as a team to maximize the total payment received from the verifier.
-Any pre-specified distribution of this payment is allowed, as long as it does not depend on the transcript of the protocol (i.e., the messages exchanged, the coins flipped, and the amount of the payment).
-For instance, the division of the payment can be pre-determined by the provers themselves based on the amount of work each prover must perform, or it can be pre-determined by the verifier based on the reputation of each prover. \footnote{Note that unbalanced divisions are allowed: for example, it may be that one particular prover always receives half of the total payment, and the other provers split the remainder equally.} We ignore the choice of division in our model and protocols, as it does not affect the choices made by the provers in deciding their strategy.
+\pparagraph{Distribution of Payments} In classical MIP protocols, the provers work cooperatively to convince the verifier of the truth of a proposition, and their goal is to maximize the verifier's acceptance probability.
+Similarly, the rational provers in MRIP protocols work cooperatively to maximize the total payment received from the verifier.
+Any pre-specified way of distributing this payment among them is allowed, as long as it does not depend on the transcript of the protocol (i.e., the messages exchanged, the coins flipped, and the amount of the payment).
+For instance, the division of the payment can be pre-determined by the provers themselves based on the amount of work each prover must perform, or it can be pre-determined by the verifier based on the reputation of each prover in a marketplace.
+Unbalanced divisions are allowed: for example, one prover may receive half of the total payment, while the others split the remaining evenly.
+We will ignore the choice of division in our model and protocols, as it does not affect the provers' decisions when choosing their strategy.

+\pparagraph{Utility Gaps} Rational proofs assume that the provers always act to maximize their payment.
+However, how much do they lose by lying?
+If the payment loss is small, a prover may very well ``get lazy'' and simply return a default answer without performing any computation.
+Although the classic notion of rationality in game theory requires a player to always choose the best strategy to maximize his utility, the notion of bounded rationality has also been studied \cite{rubinstein1998modeling, conlisk1996bounded}.

+The notion of {\em utility gap} measures the payment or utility loss incurred by a deviating prover.
+A deviating prover may (a) deviate slightly from the truthful protocol but still lead the verifier to the correct answer or (b) deviate and mislead the verifier to an incorrect answer.
+Azar and Micali~\cite{azar2013super} introduce utility gaps by demanding their protocols be robust against provers of type (a)---any deviation from the prescribed strategy results in a significant decrease in the payment.
+This ideal requirement on utility gaps is too strong: even the protocol in~\cite{azar2013super} fails to satisfy it~\cite{guo2014rational}.

+In this work, we consider multi-prover rational proofs robust against provers of type (b), i.e., the provers may send some incorrect messages and only incur a small payment loss, but if they mislead the verifier to the wrong answer to the membership question of the input string, then the provers must suffer a significant loss in the payment.
+Such deviations were also considered in~\cite{guo2014rational}, but for single-prover protocols and with a slightly different notion of utility gaps.

+We strengthen our model by considering MRIP protocols with {\em constant} as well as {\em noticeable} (i.e. {\em polynomial}) utility gaps, where the payment loss suffered by the provers on reporting the incorrect answer is at least $1/k$ and $1/n^k$ respectively, where $k$ is a constant and $n$ is the length of the input string.
+We say an MRIP protocol has a {\em negligible} (or {\em exponential}) utility gap if the payment loss is at least $1/2^{n^k}$.
+Any MRIP protocol has at least a negligible utility gap, because the rewards are generated by a polynomial-time verifier.